-Atlas Air is an FAA Part 135 charter operator based in the United States.
-The operator runs a fleet of 1 aircraft across 1 types (1 Turboprop), certified under ARGUS GOLD.
+Atlas Air is an FAA Part 135 charter operator based in Jacksonville (CRG).
+The operator runs a fleet of 1 aircraft across 1 types (1 Turboprop) with an average fleet age of 26 years, certified under ARGUS GOLD.
 Clean NTSB safety record — no accidents or incidents on file with the National Transportation Safety Board for the aircraft currently on this operator's certificate.
-Profile last updated Jun 7, 2026.
+Profile last updated Jul 5, 2026.

 Operator website: www.aas.ag